Frequently Asked Questions

 To understand the magazine's mission and approach to serving its readers, the best guide is always the contents of recent issues, which are available online at this website.
 Note that as a bimonthly publication, we work with very long lead times: for feature articles, six months before the cover date is a typical minimum lead time, and much longer is not unusual; shorter pieces (Right Now and Montage articles) typically proceed more quickly.
 But submissions aimed at inclusion in an issue dated a month later are always too late, as the magazine is already in advanced stages of production by then.

-If you have a proposal for an article, please submit a query by e-mail, or mail it to John Rosenberg, Editor, Harvard Magazine, 7 Ware Street, Cambridge MA 02138.
+If you have a proposal for an article, please submit a query by email to [email protected], or mail it to John Rosenberg, Editor, Harvard Magazine, 7 Ware Street, Cambridge MA 02138.
 Telephone calls invariably require more detailed follow-up, so the editors strongly encourage beginning with a detailed written query.

 Such queries should explain the proposed subject and why it is of interest; outline the proposed treatment (who will be interviewed or what materials will be covered, at what likely length for the finished article, for what section if relevant, on what timeline, etc.); and, for writers not previously known to the editors, should be accompanied by samples of published work comparable in approach and scale to the idea being proposed.
 The magazine does not encourage simultaneous submissions elsewhere.
 The query mechanism is essential, because as a bimonthly magazine working much in advance of publication, we may already be working on the subject you wish to propose—so submitting a query is designed to protect you from the disappointment of submitting a finished article only to discover that it duplicates a piece already under way.